-(i) A member shall avoid manipulating exchange rates to prevent balance of payments adjustments or to gain unfair advantage over other countries. (e.g., do not devalue to maintain surplus)
+(i) A member shall avoid manipulating exchange rates to prevent balance of payments adjustments or to gain unfair advantage over other countries. (e.g., do not devalue to maintain a large surplus)

 |(ii) a member should intervene in the exchange markets if necessary to counter disorderly conditions.|

 |(iii) A member should take into account the interests of other member countries, including the countries whose currencies they use to intervene.|